 1. Tutorial participation/forum posts: 15%: Attendance and active participation in tutorial meetings.
 Posting questions and comments on readings for tutorial on blackboard.
-You should post once a week for at least 7 weeks and the deadline for each week is Monday morning before class at 9am.
+You should post twice a week (that is, speak of two of the readings, it can be in one longer post) for at least 9 weeks and the deadline for each week is Monday morning before class at 9am.

-Forum posts: For seven weeks of your choice, you will need to submit at least one forum post on the assigned readings (these could be either responses to your classmates' comments or your own post if you would like to discuss something different).
+Forum posts: For nine weeks of your choice, you will need to submit at least one forum post on the assigned readings (these could be either responses to your classmates' comments or your own post if you would like to discuss something different).
 Your posts do not have to be long-they could be as brief as two-three sentences, but they must meet the following criteria: